 We've compiled a list of the 10 key benefits of using HR analytics:

 1. Improves talent acquisition

-When you track data on key recruitment metrics such as candidate experience, cost per hire, application completion, quality of source, and quality of hire (to name a few), you instantly gain valuable insight into your recruitment process.
+When you track data on key recruitment metrics such as candidate experience, cost per hire, application completion, quality of the source, and quality of hire (to name a few), you instantly gain valuable insight into your recruitment process.
 You can identify areas that need improving using HR analytic tools, and make changes to your acquisition process that will have a noticeable impact.

 2. Increases staff retention

-Do you know why your staff leave – or better yet, do you know what your retention rate is?
+Do you know why your staff leaves – or better yet, do you know what your retention rate is?
 These are important metrics that HR analytics could help you uncover.
 Without knowing why staff leave and what your staff turnover rate is, you'll find it almost impossible to increase retention.